eventsequor/assignment_3/README.md

 :- end_tests(matrix).
 ```

-* There is another option, going into your prolog console then execute the command ``cosult('yourfilepath/nameFile.pl').`` this will allow you to load the program.
-Finally you can execute the unit test from your console execution the command ``run_test.``
+* There is another option, going into your prolog console ``swipl`` then execute the command ``cosult('yourfilepath/nameFile.pl').`` this will allow you to load the program.
+Finally you can execute the unit test from your console execution the command or query ``run_test.``

 Let me show you how to run each programa if you don't want to execute the unit test.